CesiumGS/3d-tiles/Styling/README.md

 3D Tiles styles provide concise declarative styling of tileset features.
 A style defines expressions to evaluate a feature's `color` (RGB and translucency) and `show` properties, often based on the feature's properties stored in the tile's batch table.

-Styles are a JSON format with expressions written in a small subset of JavaScript augmented for styling.
+Styles are defined with JSON and expressions written in a small subset of JavaScript augmented for styling.

 ## Examples

 TODO: test these examples
 TODO: would be cool to include some screenshots here
-TODO: introduce translucency property to assign without having to set RGB

 The following style assigns the default show and color properties to each feature:
 ```json